Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 #### Testing

+If you are running setup for the first time, ensure you have run `azd env set AZURE_ADLS_GEN2_STORAGE_ACCOUNT <YOUR-STORAGE_ACCOUNT>` before running `azd up`.
+If you do not set this environment variable, your index will not be initialized with access control support when `prepdocs` is run for the first time.
+To manually enable access control in your index, use the [manual setup script](#manually-managing-document-level-access-control).

 Ensure you run `azd env set AZURE_USE_AUTHENTICATION` to enable the login UI once you have setup the two Azure AD apps before you deploy or run the application.
 The login UI will not appear unless all [required environment variables](#environment-variables-reference) have been setup.

 In both the chat and ask a question modes, under **Developer settings** optional **Use oid security filter** and **Use groups security filter** checkboxes will appear.
 The oid (User ID) filter maps to the `oids` field in the search index and the groups (Group ID) filter maps to the `groups` field in the search index.
 Use the optional scripts included in the sample to manage values for these fields.